opoupeney/dfd/source/devguide/dfx-basics.rst

 a new generation of cloud applications featuring uncompromising User Experiences and providing the right data on the right device by secure and code-less consumption of virtually any public or private API.

-DreamFace accelerates development and leaves room for developer creativity to solve complex business problems by removing much of the heavy-lifting in writing application logic, connecting to multiple data sources, providing security and packaging applications.
-Developers focus their development on creating a compelling user experience with reduced coding required thanks to a comprehensive integration of backend services with codelss consumption or APIs.

 DreamFace was created to ease development of two difficult and time consuming tasks:

-* **User Interface** - industrialize and simplify the creation of beautiful, complex user interfaces for multiples screens
+* **User Interface** - to industrialize and simplify the creation of beautiful, complex user interfaces for multiples screens
-* **Back-End Data Integration** - codeless and secure intregration of virtually any API or back-end data source
+* **Back-End Data Integration** - to integrate backend services via codeless and secure intregration of virtually any API or back-end data source

+DreamFace empowers developers with a powerful development studio offering editors for creating Views, API Services, Scripts, Pages Templates, Menus and Styling to name a few.
+Developers focus their development on creating a compelling user experience leveraging team skills and creating reusable components that can be used to assemble different applications.

 DreamFace is built on the MEAN Stack, MongoDB, ExpressJS, Angularjs and Nodejs.